jonathonpday/Dev_log/README.md

 - Finish Chapter 2 of Tiny CSS with Grid
 - [Focus on Grid on Josh Comeau blog as well](https://www.joshwcomeau.com/css/interactive-guide-to-grid)
 - Start SVG Project for Tiny CSS.

+## 2024-02-20

+- Look at Grid example in course and start to build.

+## 2024-02-21

+- Start tutorial to build linkTree clone.